tine-schreibt/textflow/README.md

 - **Sync all leaves:** This also saves the current cursor position for all active leaves.
-- Depending on your settings (check for external edits enabled or not):
-  - **Flag all flows for rebuild:** If you're not sure which notes you edited outside of Obsidian, or you are worried about forgetting one.
-  - **Check vault for external edits:** If you also want to have your inactive flows checked (automatic checks only run for your active flows)
+- **Rebuild flow in active leaf:**
+- **Restore last known cursor position:** Like it says on the tin.
+- **Select active region:** Select the text of the active region in the active leaf.
+- **Export flow in active leaf:** In case you don't like the menu bar button.

 - **Open fuzzy navigation modal:** For your keyboard navigation.
 - **Open flow switcher modal:** If you don't want to summon the modal with buttons, you can use this command instead.
 - **Toggle menu bar:** This command allows you to completely hide / summon the menu bar.
 It also helps, should the bar ever fail to refresh.

-- **Restore last known cursor position:** Like it says on the tin.
-- **Select active region:** Select the text of the active region in the active leaf.
+- Depending on your settings (check for external edits enabled or not - you need to reload your vault for changes in your settings to be reflected here):

+  - **Flag all flows for rebuild:** If you're not sure which notes you edited outside of Obsidian, or you are worried about forgetting one.
+  - **Check vault for external edits:** If you also want to have your inactive flows checked (automatic checks only run for your active flows)

 - **Toggle scroll bar visibility:** So you can quickly switch it off when it's twitchy and back on when you need it.
 - **Toggle explorer navigation:** If you need multi-select to work right, this